-Before beginning any stream enhancement, bank stabilization, landscaping or building project, be sure to check with the various agencies that regulate work in and around streams.
+Before beginning any stream enhancement or bank stabilization project, check with the agencies that regulate work in and around streams.

-See PLAN APPROVAL AND PERMITS for more information.
+See PLAN APPROVAL & PERMITS for more info

 A healthy riparian buffer may not always be enough to prevent damage to streambanks.
 In some cases there is simply not enough land to work with.
 Perhaps the bank instability is too severe, or the stream conditions too challenging.
 In these instances more engineered restoration techniques may be needed—both on the banks and in the stream.
 Incorrect installations can aggravate problems or cause new problems downstream.

 stream restoration projects and recommended techniques.

 Mouse over the image to see the project after restoration